gjbex/Best-practices-for-scientific-computing/docs/deployment.md

 makes it more portable to other computers and operating systems.

+## License

+A very important aspect of software deployment is licensing.
+Releasing software without a license or with one that is not appropriate can have dire consequences.

+It is also very important to verify that the licenses of software component or tools are compatible with the one you select for yourself.

+There is a nice website that helps you [select an appropriate license](https://choosealicense.com/).
+However, when in doubt, get in touch with your Technology Transfer Office, they will be able to advice.

 ## Examples

 Examples of using various tools can be found in other repositories.